FISCO-BCOS/FISCO-BCOS-DOC/docs/manual/console.md

-getCode                                  Query code at a given address. getTotalTransactionCount                 Query total transaction count. deploy                                   Deploy a contract on blockchain. call                                     Call a contract by a function and paramters. deployByCNS                              Deploy a contract on blockchain by CNS. callByCNS                                Call a contract by a function and paramters by CNS. queryCNS                                 Query CNS information by contract name and contract version. addSealer                                Add a sealer node. addObserver                              Add an observer node. removeNode                               Remove a node.
+getCode                                  Query code at a given address. getTotalTransactionCount                 Query total transaction count. deploy                                   Deploy a contract on blockchain. getDeployLog                             Query the log of deployed contracts. call                                     Call a contract by a function and paramters. deployByCNS                              Deploy a contract on blockchain by CNS. queryCNS                                 Query CNS information by contract name and contract version. callByCNS                                Call a contract by a function and paramters by CNS. addSealer                                Add a sealer node. addObserver                              Add an observer node. removeNode                               Remove a node.